Abinash6000/practice-react/readme.md

 **React-series projects / experiments by Abinash**

 ## Description
-AUR-React is a collection of small React (and Vite + vanilla JS/TS/HTML/CSS where appropriate) projects exploring the fundamentals of React and related frontend web development.
+AUR-React is a collection of small React (and Vite + JS/TS/HTML/CSS where appropriate) projects exploring the fundamentals of React and related frontend web development.
 The repo contains several standalone demo apps (counter, password generator, currency converter, etc.) — great for learning, experimenting, and building React intuition.

 ## Table of Contents